Saburo is a Mii from the Wii.

 His absence from Wii Fit is explained below.

-As with every CPU Mii, he does not have a creator name or birthday, and has Mingling turned off.
+As with every CPU Mii, he has Mingling turned off.
 His Mii name in his Mii data file is さぶろう.
 In his Wii U/3DS-format Mii data file, he was originally created on a Wii (1).

 His Mii data file does not contain any unused data.

 In Wii Music, his Mii data file is slightly different.
 While it's mostly the same as it is in Wii Sports Resort, it now includes a filled out Mii ID and console ID.
 His Mii ID is 80-4f-90-85 and his console ID is c2-3d-21-af.
 His Mii ID tells us he was created on August 30, 2006 at 9:42:44 AM.